Cannabis in Vermont

 Medical cannabis patients and their caregivers can carry and buy 2 oz.
 (57 grams) of cannabis at a time.
 This is a maximum monthly purchase amount.
 If patients grow plants at home, the amount of their harvest doesn’t count towards the possession cap.

 Cannabis products can be purchased in state-registered dispensaries.
-Look at the addresses of medical cannabis shops near you.
 Patients are limited to buying cannabis at a certain cannabis provision center designated in their application form, but it can be changed once in 30 days for an extra fee.

 The recreational cannabis laws permit adult individuals 21 and older to possess 1 oz.
 (28 grams) of hash or 5 grams of concentrate.
 The marijuana retail outlets for adult users will be open only in 2022.
 Until the law takes effect, the state has time to build a tax-and-regulate, commercialized system that will issue licenses for retailers and cultivators with a Cannabis Control Board as a governing institution.